Skip to main content

 kb-howto_tableaupostgresproxy-winos-odbcdatasource-image1.png

-2. Windows opens the ODBC Data Source Administrator modal.
-Navigate to the User DSN tab.
+2. In the ODBC Data Source Administrator window, go to the User DSN tab.

-3. From the User DSN tab, select Add.
-Windows opens a new Create New Data Source window.
+3. On the User DSN tab, click Add.
+The Create New Data Source window opens.

 kb-howto_tableaupostgresproxy-winos-odbcdatasource-image2.png